 How to buy the best smartwatch for kids

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-There are a range of different features you can look for in a kids smartwatch; some are purely for entertainment, whereas some have great learning development exercises such as the LeapFrog LeapBand Activity Tracker (opens in new tab) or the VTech Kidizoom Smart Watch (opens in new tab).
+There is a range of different features you can look for in a kid's smartwatch; some are purely for entertainment, whereas some have great learning development exercises such as the LeapFrog LeapBand Activity Tracker or the VTech Kidizoom Smart Watch.

-If you’re an active family, then the Fitbit Ace 2 (opens in new tab) and Fitbit Ace (opens in new tab) are the latest kid’s edition from Fitbit which can help motivate your children and track their activity.
+If you’re an active family, then the Fitbit Ace 2 and Fitbit Ace are the latest kid’s editions from Fitbit which can help motivate your children and track their activity.

 Finally, some kids’ smartwatches are designed with safety in mind, including a GPS tracker which parents can monitor to ensure the whereabouts of their children at all times.